ProfessionalCSharp/ProfessionalCSharp6/BookUpdates.md

 ## Chapter 24 - Security

-Page 697, the InitProtection method changed because of API changes with data protection:
+Page 697, the InitProtection method changed because of API changes with data protection.
+Configuration with the AddDataProtection method instead of the ConfigureDataProtection method:

 ```csharp
 public static MySafe InitProtection()